m0xte/rmq-loan-demonstration/README.md

 ## Notes

-* The messaging here is durable and will retry until successful.
+* The messaging and operations here are fully durable through all component failures and will retry until there is an atomic success.
+* All requests are low latency
 * In real life error handling would be better :)